Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

         * SASL Mechanism (PLAIN, SCRAM-SHA-256 or SCRAM-SHA-512)
         * Schema Registry URL

-* It is recommended that you have access to the Azure CLI command line to run the necessary setup commands

 ## Objectives

 Learn how to quickly configure, install, and run your Discovery and Traceability agents with basic configuration using Axway Central CLI.